Warren8824/RiversideHomeLab/02-active-directory/ou-structure.md

 This document outlines a full AD structure that:

-- Mirrors organizational layout (locations, departments, roles)
+- Mirrors organizational layout (object(User/PC), locations, departments)
 - Supports targeting and filtering for users and devices
 - Enables efficient administrative delegation
 - Allows dynamic attribute-based filtering (e.g., by job title or department)
-- Excessive OU depth for this setup to represent real world applications

 ---